Floyd Allen: Trial and shooting

 After close to a year of delays, Floyd was finally brought to trial on March 13, 1912.
 Judge Thornton L. Massie, who had deputized Floyd six months earlier, presided.
 Floyd Allen was well represented by a two-attorney team.
 Both, Walter Scott Tipton and David Winton Bolen, were retired Carroll County judges.

 Samuels' departure forced Commonwealth's Attorney William M. Foster to rely on testimony from Deputy Easter.
 The jury could not agree on a verdict immediately as the trial ended, and were sequestered in a local hotel overnight.

 Fearful of the Allens' reaction, and having received death threats, many officials of the court armed themselves.
 At least two of the participants, Judge Massie and Sheriff Webb, had told friends that they expected trouble.
-Many of Allen clan members were spectators in the courtroom, most of them armed with pistols.
-Sidna Allen and Claud Allen stood on benches in the courtroom's northeast corner to see over the crowd.
+Many of the Allen clan members were spectators in the courtroom, most of them armed with pistols.
+Sidna Allen and Claude Allen stood on benches in the courtroom's northeast corner to see over the crowd.
 Friel Allen sat in the back of the room, and the Edwards boys stood on benches next to the north wall.
 When the jury returned a guilty verdict against with a sentence of one year in the penitentiary, Floyd Allen is reported to have said to Judge Massie: "If you sentence me on that verdict, I will kill you."
 The judge immediately sentenced Floyd Allen to one year's imprisonment.

 According to Floyd Allen's defense attorney, David Winton Bolen, "[Floyd] hesitated a moment, and then he arose...He looked to me like a man who was about to say something, and had hardly made up his mind what he was going to say, but as he got straight, he moved off to my left, I would say five or six feet, and he seemed to gain his speech, and he said something like this, 'I just tell you, I ain't a'going.'"
 At this point, shots broke out in the courtroom.